 In case of an emergency, Lower School parents should call the Lower School Office (202-537-6448).
 Upper School parents should call the Upper School Office (202-537-6412).
 The office will take messages and make every effort to locate the student.
-Students may not use cell phones during the school day.
-In the Lower School, this means from arrival through sports.
-In the Upper School, this means from arrival through lunch or chapel, whichever is later.
+Lower School students may not use cell phones from arrival through sports, and use by Upper Schoolers is restricted to certain times and locations.